r3labs/diff/README.md

 * `identifier` : If you need to compare arrays by a matching identifier and not based on order, you can specify the `identifier` tag.
 If an identifiable element is found in both the from and to structures, they will be directly compared. i.e. `diff:"name,identifier"`

+* `immutable` : Will omit this struct field from diffing.
+When using `diff.StructValues()` these values will be added to the returned changelog.
+It's usecase is for when we have nothing to compare a struct to and want to show all of its relevant values.

 ## Usage